zenorocha/wedocs/intro/custom-domains.md

   </tr>
 </table>

-In some DNS Providers, it just allows you to configure IPs for root domains.
+In many DNS Providers, you are only allowed to use Address Records (A) for your root domain.
 In that case, you can use the static IP provided by WeDeploy as the target for the Address Record (A):

 <table class="table">
   <tr>